Do I need a bankruptcy attorney? What about using a $500 bankruptcy attorney near me? Do I have to use an attorney at all?

 We’re not the cheapest bankruptcy attorneys in Colorado, but once we set our fee that’s it.
 You’ll pay one, flat fee.
 After you visit that cheap Colorado bankruptcy attorney, and then come in to see us, we think you’ll see the difference.

 Before you decide to represent yourself or hire a cheap Colorado bankruptcy attorney, we hope you’ll come in for a free, confidential bankruptcy consultation with an experienced Colorado bankruptcy lawyer.
-You can use our online scheduling system or call 303.331.3403 to schedule bankruptcy consultation at a time that is convenient for you.
+You can use our online scheduling system or call 303.331.3403 to schedule bankruptcy consultation.